Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Frustrated Chains Phase ( T1g )

-In the center of this phase is a special point where $J_1 = 0$, marked with a magenta disk.
-At this point, the Hamiltonian decouples into 1D ferromagnetic Ising chains running along each of the cubic $[001]$ directions.
+We begin by studying the zero-temperature ground state manifold and its elementary excitations.
+At the center of this phase is a special point where $J_1 = 0$, marked with a magenta disk in \cref{fig:phase_diagram}(f).
+At this point, the Hamiltonian decouples into 1D ferromagnetic Ising chains, running along each of the cubic $\langle100\rangle$ directions.
 Each chain has two fully-polarized ground states, so the zero-temperature entropy is proportional to the number of chains, $\propto L^2$, where $L$ is the linear size of the system.
-These 1D chains do not order at any finite temperature because the domain wall excitations---spinons---are deconfined.
-By the standard Peierls argument, their configurational entropy massively outweighs their energetic cost.
-The decoupled chains are instead critical, with a diverging correlation length as $T\to 0$.
+The system has an exact $\mathbbm{Z}_2$ subsystem symmetry~\cite{XuReductionEffectiveDimensionality2005,batistaGeneralizedElitzursTheorem2005,nussinovIntermediateSymmetriesElectronic2006,youSubsystemSymmetryProtected2018,shirleyFoliatedFractonOrder2019,batistaGeneralizedElitzursTheorem2005,nussinovCompassModelsTheory2015}---flipping spins on any chain is an exact symmetry of the Hamiltonian.
+While these exact symmetries do not survive when $J_1 \neq 0$, a remnant of them still plays a key role in the low-temperature physics in the form of exact zero modes, as explained below.

+One-dimensional Ising chains are the prototypical example of fractionalized Ising systems and spin liquid behavior: single spin flips create pairs of domain walls which can separate at zero energy cost, i.e. they are deconfined quasiparticles; rather than exhibiting long-range order, 1D chains are instead critical, with a diverging correlation length as $T\to 0$.
+By the standard Peierls argument, their configurational entropy massively outweighs their energetic cost, preventing the spontaneous breaking of the chain's $\mathbbm{Z}_2$ symmetry.
+We will refer to these fractionalized, deconfined 1D domain walls as \textit{spinons}. \Cref{fig:spinon_interactions}(a) illustrates a pair of spinons at the ends of a domain of reversed spins (red tube).
+The positive (negative) spinon corresponds to a domain wall with two red spins pointing out of (in to) an octahedron, i.e. locally appearing as a ``source'' (``sink'').

-Now consider coupling the chains with a non-zero~$J_1$.
-On each octahedron, the ground states are the six pure-$T_{1g}$ configurations, such as the one shown in~\cref{fig:phase_diagram}(c), for which antipodal spins are ferromagnetically aligned.
-These configurations are all symmetry-equivalent under the action of the point group, so a non-zero~$J_1$ interaction cannot create any energetic preference among them.
-Therefore, any configuration of polarized chains remains a ground state when~$\cramped{J_1 \neq 0}$, and the system retains subextensive ground state degeneracy throughout the entire~$T_{1g}$ phase---the ferromagnetic chains are frustrated.
+Now consider turning on a non-zero $J_1$.
+This couples different chains and explicitly breaks the exact $\mathbbm{Z}_2$ subsystem symmetry present at $J_1=0$.
+However, it does not lift the ground-state degeneracy, because the single octahedron ground states are unchanged when $J_1$ is introduced: for both $J_1=0$ and $\cramped{J_1\neq 0}$, the ground states are precisely the six pure-$T_{1g}$ configurations, such as the one shown in \cref{fig:phase_diagram}(c), in which antipodal moments are ferromagnetically aligned.
+These states are related by cubic symmetry and therefore remain exactly degenerate, as the symmetric $J_1$ interaction cannot energetically distinguish between them.
+Since the global ground-state manifold is obtained by gluing together these single-octahedron ground states, every configuration of polarized chains that was a ground state at $\cramped{J_1=0}$ remains a ground state for $\cramped{J_1 \neq 0}$.
+The system therefore retains its subextensive ground-state degeneracy---two states per chain---throughout the entire $T_{1g}$ phase.
+We therefore refer to this as the \emph{frustrated chains phase}.